syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 ![LicenseKeyValidationMethod](licensing-images/license-validation-method.png)

-N> Followings are the applicable list of platforms that can be passed to the ValidateLicense method WindowsForms, WPF, ASPNETCore, ASPNETMVC, FileFormats, Xamarin, UWP, ASPNET, Blazor, WinUI, MAUI.
+N> The following is the list of platforms that can be passed to the ValidateLicense method:
+* **Before 31.x.x (30.x and lower):** WindowsForms, WPF, ASPNETCore, ASPNETMVC, FileFormats, Xamarin, UWP, ASPNET, Blazor, WinUI, MAUI.
+* **From 31.1.17 onward:** WindowsForms, WPF, ASPNETCore, ASPNETMVC, UWP, ASPNET, Blazor, WinUI, MAUI, PDF, Word, Excel, PowerPoint, WordToPDF, ExcelToPDF, PowerPointToPDF, PDFViewer, WordEditor, SpreadsheetEditor.

 * If the ValidateLicense() method returns true, registered license key is valid and can proceed with deployment.